Football in Uruguay: Men's

-Women's national team
+Women's

 The women's football national team of the AUF started in 1996 and the first official competition of the national team took place in 1998.

 They have played against national teams of South America and teams of other continents.

-There were won and lost matches, but they never missed the partnership spirit and the fair play.

-The most remarkable matches were against teams like Argentina, Peru, Ecuador, China and other teams.
+Their most remarkable matches were against teams such as Argentina, Peru, Ecuador, and China.

-They never participated in a World cup, but they could achieve to participe in a Southamerican championship.
+They have never participated in a World cup, but they have participated in the Southamerican championship.

-This great team is made up of players aged 16 to 30 years.
+This team consists of players aged 16 to 30 years.
 Its more recent games were against Brazil, on March 8, Colombia on March 10 and Venezuela on March 12, all in the same year.